 >>>> Start of Section 1.2 with the proposed changes <<<<

-6.7 Solution #7: Requested Coverage area filters for time synchronization service
+6.7 Solution #7: Requested Coverage Area for time synchronization service

 6.7.1 Introduction

 This solution is proposed to solve Key Issue #2: Time synchronization service enhancements.
 In this Key Issue, the coverage area is taken into account for the configuration of the time synchronization service.
 Therefore, this solution addresses the time synchronization service scenarios already supported in 5G Release-17 based on access stratum or (g)PTP time distribution methods.